Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Safe Neighborhoods and Areas in Atlantic City

 Knowing where to stay in Atlantic City will be your biggest ally in having a safe trip.
-The Boardwalk and Marina District are the most popular areas for tourists in Atlantic City.
+The Boardwalk and Marina District are the most popular areas for tourists.
 Traveling in these areas, where there are plenty of people around, is your best bet.
 The Downtown area is another popular neighborhood to stay in – but be aware of your surroundings.

 Criminals are more likely to strike after dark and in secluded, isolated areas.
 Stay vigilant about your surroundings and do most of your exploring during the day.